ssluo/ssluo.github.io/_portfolio/quad-music-2019.md

 ## Things learned
-This project was a great experience
+This project was a great experience.

+Taking feedback from my friends and